joshholmes/iotlabs/labdocs/connect.md

-# First lab
+# Connecting to Nitrogen

-In this first lab, we're going to connect to Nitrogen and send some data.
+In this lab, we're going to connect to Nitrogen and send some data.
 Once we have that, we'll move on to receiving commands

 ## Setting up your NPM prerequisites

-Node uses a install manager called the Node Package Manager (NPM) to install anything that you are dependent on in your node.js application.
+As you should know by now if you didn't just jump to this lab, Node uses a install manager called the Node Package Manager (NPM) to install anything that you are dependent on in your node.js application.
 You can either manually run npm for each package or you can create a package.json file and install with a single command.

+If you did the previous labs, you can just modify your existing package.json by adding the additional dependencies.

 1. Create a file called package.json